Updated: Nov 24: Removing a surrogate’s name from birth certificate

 - A US citizen is not genetically or gestationally related to the child but is married to a parent who is genetically or gestationally related to the child.
 This parent doesn’t have to be a US citizen.

 In order to prove genetic relationship, DNA testing by an embassy-approved laboratory is required.
 If the no embassy-approved laboratory is located within Mexico, DNA testing may take several weeks or more to complete.
 In order to prove the legal parentage of the parent, the parent’s name must be present on the child’s birth certificate.
 In Mexico, the birth certificate will originally list the surrogate mother as the legal mother and the intended father as the legal father.
 The intended mother’s name will not appear on the birth certificate.
-If you cannot prove legal parentage through birth certificate, the birth certificate has to be amended by a court action called Amparo (more on this later).
+If you cannot prove legal parentage through birth certificate, you’ll have to petition the court to order the Civil Registry to issue a birth certificate that has your name and/or your partner’s name (more on this later).

 Let’s summarize the above by using specific scenarios.
 Assume all other conditions are met and a surrogate mother carried the child.